Ikiza: Humanitarian relief

 Burundi was declared to be a "disaster area" by the United States government on May 1.
 After using $25,000 from the aid contingency fund of the World Disaster Relief Account, Burundi asked the United States for another $75,000, which was immediately granted.
 Most of the money was used to purchase goods locally or from nearby countries; items included blankets, two ambulances, food, clothes and transportation.
 In total, the United States government spent $627,400 on relief efforts during and after the Ikiza in Burundi and in the neighboring countries to which refugees had fled.
 Total American private charitable expenditures on aid amounted to $196,500.

 In late May UN Secretary General Kurt Waldheim offered to establish a humanitarian aid programme.
 Two small UN missions were dispatched to Burundi to survey the needs of the populace.
 The first consisted of Issoufou Saidou-Djermakoye, Macaire Pedanou, and A. J. Homannherimberg.
 They arrived in Bujumbura on 22 June and were received by Micombero.
 They stayed in the country for a week, touring several outlying areas and writing a report which was submitted to Waldheim.
 On 4 July Waldheim held a press conference.
 Referring to the report, he said that an estimated 80,000–200,000 people had been killed while another 500,000 had been internally displaced.
-A second, "technical team" consisting of P. C. Stanissis and Eugene Koffi Adoboli was dispatched to Burundi to draft a relief plan.
+A second, "technical team" consisting of P. C. Stanissis and Eugène Koffi Adoboli was dispatched to Burundi to draft a relief plan.
 They stayed from 31 July to 7 August, submitting their recommendations two days thereafter.
 Central to their argument was the urging of the creation of a short-term and a long-term relief program to rehabilitate the heavily damaged regions and promote economic growth.
 This included suggested UN technical assistance to replace those Burundian personnel from important institutions who had "disappeared".
 The UN ultimately spent over $4 million in assisting internally displaced persons and refugees.